 Higher education is beneficial not only to the individual but also to the country.
 People with post-secondary degrees have a better chance of improving their quality of life and going up the social ladder.
 Case in point: the poverty rate among bachelor’s degree holders is 4%, while it is 13% for people who only have a high school diploma.
 Additionally, people with a college degree pay more taxes, are more engaged in civic work, and are more likely to save up for retirement and have health insurance (Ma et al., 2019).

 Source: Bureau of Labor Statistics 2017

 What’s clear so far is that a college degree—or the lack of it—affects an individual’s earning potential.
 However, this is not an absolute rule.
 The actual job or work performed also impacts income.
-Someone who has less education can sometimes make more than their highly-educated counterparts.
+Someone who has less education can sometimes make even more than graduates of the highest paying college majors.